Litz wire: Skin effect

-Round conductors such as wire or cables larger than a few skin depths do not conduct much current near their axis, so the metal located at the central part of the wire is not used effectively.
+Round conductors such as wire larger than a few skin depths do not conduct much current near their axes, so the metal located at the central part of the wire is not used effectively.

 Proximity effect

-In applications where multiple wires carrying the same current lie side-by-side, such as in inductor and transformer windings, a second similar effect called proximity effect causes additional current crowding, resulting in an additional increase in the resistance of the wire with frequency.
-In two wires running parallel next to each other, with the same alternating current flowing in both wires, the magnetic field of the adjacent wire induces longitudinal eddy currents in the wire which causes the current to be concentrated in a narrow strip on the side adjacent to the other wire.
+In applications where multiple wires carrying the same current lie side-by-side, such as in inductor and transformer windings, the proximity effect causes additional current crowding, resulting in an additional increase in the resistance of the wire with frequency.
+In two wires running parallel next to each other, the magnetic field of the adjacent wire induces longitudinal eddy currents in the wire, which causes the current to be concentrated in a narrow strip on the side of the wire.
+In adjacent conductors carrying AC current in the same direction, it causes the current in the conductor to concentrate on the side away from the nearby conductor.
+In conductors carrying AC current in opposite directions, it causes the current in the conductor to concentrate on the side adjacent to the nearby conductor.
 This has a similar effect as the skin effect; the current is crowded into a smaller cross-sectional area of the wire, so the resistance increases.

 How Litz wire works

-One technique to reduce the resistance is to place more of the conductive material near the surface where the current is by replacing the wire with a hollow copper tube.
+One technique to reduce the resistance is to place more of the conductive material near the surface where the current is by replacing the wire with a hollow tube of the same cross-sectional area.
 The larger surface area of the tube conducts the current with much less resistance than a solid wire with the same cross-sectional area would.
-The tank coils of high power radio transmitters are often made of copper tubing, silver plated on the outside, to reduce resistance.
-However tubing is not flexible and requires special tools to bend and shape.
+The tank coils of high-power radio transmitters are often made of copper tubing, silver plated on the outside, to reduce resistance.
+However, tubing is not flexible and requires special tools to bend and shape.